Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_ownership.md

 }
 ```

+-> **Note** If you don't manage database role in Terraform, you can construct the proper id yourself, consult [identifiers guide](../guides/identifiers#new-computed-fully-qualified-name-field-in-resources)

 ## Granting ownership on pipes
 To transfer ownership of a pipe, there must be additional conditions met.
 Otherwise, additional manual work
 will be needed afterward or in some cases, the ownership won't be transferred (resulting in error).